hallard/LoLin32-Lora/README.md

 <img src="https://github.com/hallard/LoLin32-Lora/raw/master/pictures/LoLin32-Lora-top.png" alt="Top">&nbsp;
 <img src="https://github.com/hallard/LoLin32-Lora/raw/master/pictures/LoLin32-Lora-bot.png" alt="Bottom">

-You can order the PCB of this board at [PCBs.io][3] if you do so, PCBs.io give me discount that allow me to buy some new created boards.
+You can order the PCB of this board at [PCBs.io][3].
+PCBs.io give me some reward when you order my designed boards from their site.
+This is pretty good, because I can use these rewards to create and design new boards and order them for free, so if you don't care about PCB manufacturer please use PCBs.io.

 # Assembled boards (V1.0)